• Home

 What is ChatGPT?

-ChatGPT is an app built by OpenAI.
-Using the GPT AI models, it can answer your questions, write copy, generate images, draft emails, hold a conversation, brainstorm ideas, explain code in different programming languages, translate natural language to code, and more—or at least try to—all based on the natural language prompts you feed it.
-It's a chatbot, but a really, really good one.
+It's best to think of ChatGPT as an easy-to-use wrapper around some of the most advanced AI models currently available.
+Its chatbot interface means it can answer your questions, write copy, generate images, draft emails, hold a conversation, brainstorm ideas, explain code in different programming languages, translate natural language to code, solve complex problems, and more—all based on the natural language prompts you feed it.
+You don't have to jump around between different apps to access its different features—just start up a new conversation in ChatGPT.

 How does ChatGPT work?